 Meanwhile, I started on the coat.
 Lavender silk with black silk cuffs, collar, & buttons, plus black trim.
 Got everything cut & the body of the coat assembled, even made all 27 covered buttons, but the coat’s been hanging from the back of my sewing room door, sans sleeves, for a while now.
 Got distracted with a new project…

 Somewhere along the line, I got the idea of making an embroidered waistcoat for Thomas.
 Just so he has another option to mix & match.
 And because my sewing machine can do it.
 And as I was looking for designs on one of the many embroidery websites, I saw hibiscus flowers.
-Now, my sweetie loves our tropical vacations.
+Now, my husband loves our tropical vacations.
 He’s a big fan of Aloha Fridays.
 Thus, a new twisted historical idea was born: Embroider an 18th-c. waistcoat with a design of tropical flowers & a few palm trees & pineapples.
 Donna said she’d sew up the waistcoat too, once I embroidered the fronts (a twist on the authentic process: people would often buy pre-embroidered waistcoats to sew at home :).

 Of course, I forgot how freakin’ long it takes to embroider, even by machine.
 Each waistcoat front took 9 hours, start to finish!
 They’re not quite done, have to wash off all the little placement marks & iron them, and I still have to embroider the pocket flaps.
 They’re far from perfect, but I think the idea carried through clearly enough.
 At least Thomas gets it & likes it, & that’s what matters.